 Straight Flush Poker Combinations

-Straight combinations in poker go all the way down to A-2-3-4-5.
+Straight Flush combinations in poker go all the way down to A-2-3-4-5.
 In poker lingo, this is known as the “Wheel” or “Bicycle”.
-Suits are not important when it comes to straight poker.
-However, it is important to note that not every straight is equally ranked.
+Suits are not important when it comes to simple straight hand but they only make a straight flush when you combine it with a Flush hand.
+However, it is important to note that not every Straight flush is equally ranked.
 The denomination or hand rank is vital when rating one straight over the next.

 Texas Holdem Straight Poker Combinations